 Maclean IMAP Server Engine

-Our current product consists of highly optimized code that can be used to build either 32- or 64-bit servers on Windows and Linux platforms.
+Our current product consists of highly optimized code that can be used to build both 32- and 64-bit servers on Windows and Linux platforms.
 The engine provides a flexible API that should require only a thin glue layer of code to graft the server onto your mailstore.

-Maclean IMAP has been on the market for 10 years and is very mature software that has been integrated into products and services used by tens of thousands of people every day.
+Maclean IMAP has been on the market for well over 10 years and is very mature software that has been integrated into products and services used by tens of thousands of people every day.

 Designed for use with any message-filing system.
 Messages may be stored in any format.
 Small memory footprint makes it very suitable for use in appliance products.
 Ideal (and widely used) for voicemail systems.
+Great for providing both a means of ingestion and user access to email archives.
 Includes optional logging and session-transcription systems.
 Fully implements all basic IMAP4 commands plus many extensions.
 Extensively customizable.
 Supports multiple authentication mechanisms.

 You can license Maclean IMAP and interface it to your required message store yourself (with the help of our expert technical support of course) or you can contract with us to do it for you.
 We also offer SMTP code, POP code, even a proprietary mailstore (all at no extra cost) if you need them.